Academic Policies & Requirements

 MW - Military Withdrawal The “MW,” military withdrawal, mark shall be assigned only for students who are members of an active or reserve military unit, and who receive orders compelling a withdrawal from courses.
 Upon verification of such order, this symbol may be assigned at any time after the period established by the governing board during which no notation is made for withdrawals.
 The “MW” shall not be counted in determining registration priority, progress probation, and dismissal calculations.
 A “W” previously incurred commencing January 1, 1990, and which meets the definition of “MW” may be changed to “MW” (AP 5013).
 A student may petition for the MW by submitting a Petition for Exceptional Action along with documentation to the Admissions and Records Office.

-EW - Excused Withdrawal The “EW,” excused withdrawal (effective Fall 2018) , mark shall be assigned only when a student is permitted to withdraw form a course(s) due to specific events beyond the control of the student affecting his or her ability to complete a course(s) and may include a job transfer outside the geographical region, an illness in the family where the student is the primary caregiver, when the student is incarcerated in a California State Prison or county jail, when the student is the subject of an immigration action, or other extenuating circumstances.
+EW - Excused Withdrawal The “EW,” excused withdrawal (effective Fall 2018) , mark shall be assigned only when a student is permitted to withdraw from a course(s) due to specific events beyond the control of the student affecting their ability to complete a course(s) and may include a job transfer outside the geographical region, an illness in the family where the student is the primary caregiver when the student is incarcerated in a California State Prison or county jail when the student is the subject of an immigration action or other extenuating circumstances.
 Upon verification of these conditions and consistent with the district’s required documentation substantiating the condition, an excused withdrawal symbol may be assigned at any time after the period established by the governing board during which no notation is made for withdrawals.
 The “EW” shall not be counted in progress probation and dismissal calculations or toward the number of permitted withdrawals or counted as an enrollment attempt.
 A student may petition for the EW by submitting a Petition for Exceptional Action along with documentation to the Admissions and Records Office.
+Effective Spring 2024, students can request an EW without added documentation (i.e. rationale/justification for the request).
+Students have until the last day of instruction to request an EW.
+EWs are not available for prior terms.

 Final Examinations

 A final examination shall be administered in all classes in compliance with the Final Exam Schedule prepared each term.
-If a student is unable to attend a scheduled final examination, he/she must contact his/her instructor to make other arrangements.
-A student who does not take a final examination and who does not qualify for an “Incomplete” (see Grading System-Incomplete), shall be assigned the grade “F” or “Zero” for the examination, and this grade shall be averaged in determining the final course grade.
+If a student is unable to attend a scheduled final examination, they must contact their instructor to make other arrangements.
+A student who does not take a final examination and who does not qualify for an “Incomplete” (refer to Grading System-Incomplete), shall be assigned the grade “F” or “Zero” for the examination, and this grade shall be averaged in determining the final course grade.

 Pass/No Pass Grades